cdl-geneseo/geneseo-dictionary/W/Webmail.md

 # Webmail

-Bibliographies and Study Guides

-Dictionary of Geneseo English

-View All Entries

-U-Z

-Bibliographies and Study Guides : Webmail

 Created by  Unknown User (kmh28), last modified on Nov 24, 2008

 (noun) The name for the Geneseo email program.
 Also referred to as Squirrelmail.